 An amalgamation of two of my favorite foods, many a time I’ve come close to ordering it.
 But I’ve always made a last second switch to the beloved vegan reuben instead.

 For a sauerkraut lover, these are the impossible decisions.

 The last time I was there, I made a mental note to make my own vegan pierogi quesadillas at home with all of my dream ingredients.

 Let me know if you try these filling non-dairy quesadillas!
-I think they’d be a great addition to a Super Bowl appetizer line-up or snack for games night.
+I think they’d be a great addition to your vegan appetizer recipes for game day or a snack for your next get-together.